neondatabase/website/content/docs/guides/vercel.md

     1. Navigate to the [Neon Console](https://console.neon.tech/).
     1. Select the project you connected to.
     1. Select **Branches**.
-       You will see the primary branch of your project.
+       You will see the root branch of your project.
 If you created a development branch, you will also see a `vercel-dev` branch.
        ![Neon branches](/docs/guides/vercel_neon_branches.png)
 1. To view the results of the integration in Vercel:
     1. Navigate to [Vercel](https://vercel.com/).